HigherOrderCO/Kind/INSTALL.md

 ## Scheme

-One of the benefits of the Scheme target is that it can handle recursion better than the JavaScript target (default).
-It means we don't have issues related to stack overflow in deep recursions.
+The Scheme backend handles recursion better than the default Javascript backend.
+That means it never stack overflows in deep recursions.

 Currently, the only way to install the Scheme backend on macOS is to build from the source.